Veaberji/MusiciansApp/README.md

 A tile is a clickable card with a photo and artist name.
 If you can not get a photo, then put any image by default.
 - Implement pagination on the main page with a selector of the numbers of entries per page (12, 24, 48).
 - Change the URL on the page, so that direct link access is available.
 - Implement the artist's page: photo, name, biography, and three tabs (top songs, top albums, similar artists).
-The UI can be viewed, for example, on Yandex Music (https://music.yandex.ru/artist/792433/tracks).
+The UI can be viewed, for example, on [Yandex Music](https://music.yandex.ru/artist/792433/tracks).
 - Info in the tab should be selected by selective queries.
 - Refine the "Similar" tab so that the artists in it open in your application in a new panel.
 - Implement the "Album" page, where it will have: cover, title, artist name, and link to his page, and a list of tracks from this album.